splendidsummer/Natural_language_processing_2022/CS224N_NOTES.md

 5. Add a final softmax to generate a probability distribution of possible next words!
 **Cross Attention**

+#### Transformer Model Usage
+* **Encoder-Decoder**  The full Transformer architecture as introduced in Sec.
+2.1 is used.
+This is typically used in sequence-to-sequence modeling (e.g., neural machine translation).
+* **Encoder only**  Only the encoder is used and the outputs of the encoder are utilized as a representation for the input sequence.
+This is usually used for classification or sequence labeling problems.
+* **Decoder only** Only the decoder is used, where the encoder-decoder cross-attention module is also removed.
+This is typically used for sequence generation, such as language modeling.

 #### Drawbacks of transformers